 This course is the study of customs and cultures of the ancient near east.
-The student will explore these customs and cultures using biblical and archeological sources within the ancient near east's historical and cultural context.
+The student will explore

 SOC401 Introduction to Sociology (3 units)

 This course is a study of human behavior in society, including social groups, culture, personality, social stratification, social change, collective behavior and social institutions.